Lobster Mushrooms, Dried

 It isn’t really hard to guess why the lobster mushroom is so named.
 This parasitic fungus (it’s not technically a mushroom) grows on other mushrooms and eventually colonizes them with a meaty, red flesh that takes on the appearance of cooked lobster meat.
 In the process the zombified mushroom host gains both a striking appearance and delightful flavor.

-The aroma when it reconstitutes, strangely, is a little aquatic and somewhat reminiscent of shellfish.
+The aroma when dried lobster mushroom reconstitutes, strangely, is a little aquatic and somewhat reminiscent of shellfish.
 The flavor makes the name even more appropriate as there are faint hints of lobster and certainly a taste of clam amongst its otherwise simple mushroom flavor.
 Use it in place of nearly any mushroom in a recipe.
-It is a perfect addition to casseroles or plates of mac and cheese.
+This cooking lobster mushroom for sale is a perfect addition to casseroles or plates of mac and cheese.

 |Ingredients||Dried lobster mushrooms.|